sablier-labs/docs/docs/concepts/flow/01-overview.md

 \text{amount owed} = rps \cdot \text{elapsed time}
 ```

-Flow protocol can be used in several areas of everyday finance, such as payroll, distributing grants, insurance
+The Flow protocol can be used in several areas of everyday finance, such as payroll, distributing grants, insurance
 premiums, loans interest, token ESOPs etc. If you are looking for vesting and airdrops, please refer to our
 [Lockup](../lockup/overview) protocol.